 Drink water throughout the day and try to eliminate soft drinks, other flavored drinks that contain more sugar than your body needs and especially alcoholic beverages on a regular basis.

-The amount of water required varies from person to person, however, as a general rule of thumb, you should aim to drink a minimum of eight glasses of water a day .
+The amount of water required varies from person to person, however as a general rule you should try to take aminimum of eight glasses of water up to date.

-Avoid overusing hair dyes, certain hair care products, detergents, and certain low-quality beauty products.In addition, we recommend that you reduce the use of hair dryers and straightening irons that can weaken your hair and cause it to fall.
+Avoid overuse ofdyeshair care products, certain low-quality hair care products, detergents and certain beauty products.In addition, we recommend that you reduce the use ofhair dryers and straightening ironsthat can weaken your hair and cause it to fall out.